Breaking the glass ceiling

 It can be frustrating, upsetting and downright unjust if there really is an unspoken limit imposed upon your ambitions.
 If you don’t want to put up with it, what are your options?

-identify what your company or organisation says it really values
+Identify what your company or organisation says it really values

-If you want to climb higher start to gather evidence on
+Start to gather evidence on

-What behaviours are valued and rewarded within your company or industry
+specific behaviours are valued and rewarded within your company or industry

-Where your competencies align with company mission, culture and values
+how your competencies align with company mission, culture and values

-How you currently display these attributes
+where you currently display these attributes

-be your own best advocate
+Be your own best advocate

-If you feel your value is being overlooked, or that promotion evading you, time to get proactive.
+If you feel your value is being overlooked, or that promotion evading you, time to get proactive

 Ask directly for feedback